dbgroup-nagoya-u/pmwcas-benchmark/README.md

 ./build/pmwcas_bench --pmwcas /pmem_tmp/ 3
 ```

 We prepare scripts in `bin` directory to measure performance with a variety of parameters.
-You can set parameters for benchmarking by `config/bench.env`.